py-pa/django-minio-storage/README.md

 mocking most of the time, the tests should run directly against a real minio instance.

-To run the tests, you need docker and docker compose, then it is as simple as:
+To run the tests you need to have minio running locally with some specific settings, you can start it using docker-compose:

-    docker-compose run django ./run_tests.sh
+    docker-compose up -d

+Use tox to run the tests for all environments in tox.ini:

+    tox

+Or just run tests for some of them

+    tox -e py35-django110,py35-django111

 ## License